Sciatica & Pinched Nerve Chiropractor Near Pittsburgh

 • Muscle spasm or inflammation

-Related reading: see our Low Back Pain page for more on underlying causes and relief options.
+Related reading: see our Low Back Pain page to learn more about how back pain and nerve irritation contribute to sciatica and related symptoms.

-• Spinal adjustments to restore joint motion and alignment
+• Spinal adjustments to improve joint motion and alignment

 • Soft-tissue therapy to calm tight or overworked muscles

-• Therapeutic modalities (as appropriate) to reduce inflammation
+• Therapeutic modalities, when appropriate, to help reduce inflammation

-Goal: relieve pain, improve mobility, and address the root cause—not just mask symptoms.
+The goal is to relieve pain, improve mobility, and address contributing mechanical issues — not simply mask symptoms.

 Your first visit: what to expect